Unimog 405: UG 100/8 gearbox

-Except for the U 535 and U 435, all Unimog 405 models have a synchromesh UG 100/8 gearbox with helical cut gears and electronically controlled, hydropneumatic shifting with manual gear selection.
+Except for the U 535 and U 435, all Unimog 405 models have a synchromesh UG 100/8 gearbox with helical cut gears and electronically controlled, pneumatic shifting with manual gear selection.
 This gearbox has a modular design and allows various different factory options.
 In its base configuration, the gearbox has four gears and two ranges.
 A separate reverse gear unit is flange-mounted to the UG 100/8 gearbox.
 This design results in eight forward and eight reverse gears.
 The reverse gear unit has a different gear ratio for the reverse range, and the last two gears are electronically locked by default to prevent reverse speeds beyond 30 km/h.
 In road-rail Unimogs, all reverse gears are usable; the highest reverse speed is 61.9 km/h.

 By default, the UG 100/8 gearbox is mated with a single-disc dry clutch (i.e. foot-operated with a clutch pedal).
 An additional three range gearbox – giving the Unimog dedicated drive, work, and crawl ranges – is available as a factory option; it extends the number of gears to 24 forward and 24 reverse (of which, as described, two are electronically locked).
 With the additional three range gearbox, the speed range is 0.1–85 km/h; the top speed is electronically limited.